cvonk/gas-sheets-merge/README.md

 ## Use

 The identifier of the spreadsheet and names of the sheets are found at the end of the source code.
 Even if you don't ready anything else, please read through the example.

+The script (Project Role Allocations)[https://github.com/cvonk/gas-sheets-projectrolealloc] can be used to visualize the resulting data in a pivot table.

 ## Definitions